sivaprakasaman/EFR-Processing-Code/README.md

 `K_MRS`- how many distributions of a dataset with `t_array[i]` trials (400 in the paper)

-`K_NF` and `I_NF`- how many iterations and distributions, respectively of the spectral noise floor estimate to compute (1000 and 100 in paper, but 10 and 100 seemed to also be sufficient). **Significantly increases runtime.**
+`K_NF` and `I_NF`- how many iterations and distributions, respectively, of the spectral noise floor estimate to compute (1000 and 100 in paper, but 10 and 100 seemed to also be sufficient). **Significantly increases runtime.**

 ### **Figures:**